There were a lot of things I was expecting, when I started this new YouTube project.

 As must have been the case with my teenage courtship with his look-a-like.

-If there is anything I ve learned already, after only filming the first of the 58 videos on my YouTube, it’s that there is no such thing as getting over someone.
+If there is anything I ve learned from this, it’s that there is no such thing as getting over someone.

 No such thing as moving on.